 How to detect surface defects ?

-It is of course out of the question to use technologies that are intrusive or that could destroy the coating deposited on the wire/cable.
+It is, of course, out of the question to use technologies that are intrusive or that could destroy the coating deposited on the wire/cable.
 Nor should techniques be used that can only be applied to samples offline.
 For post-production analysis, many technologies and measuring devices already exist.
 These include more or less advanced microscopes for surface characterization.
-However, it is still difficult to have an analysis of the entire surface and then it remains mainly an analysis of the section or a 2D view of the object being analysed.
-When it comes to measuring live during the manufacturing process, not all of these technologies can be applied.
-However, there are high-resolution cameras on the market for triangulation measurements of illuminated objects passing in front of them.
-However, they are limited for objects much larger than a millimetre and for rather slow speeds.
+However, it is still difficult to conduct an analysis of the entire surface and the result is usally an analysis of the cross-section or a 2D view of the object being analysed.
+When it comes to live measuring during the manufacturing process, not all of these technologies can be applied.
+While there are high-resolution cameras on the market for triangulation measurements of illuminated objects passing in front of them, they are limited for objects much larger than a millimetre and have rather slow speeds.

 The need to detect in-line surface defects on very fine wires during the wire drawing process is not new.
-CERSA MCI's solution could provide you with the means to make corrections to the process in near-real time and therefore reduce the waste and rework, instead of detecting and compensating them in the post-production phase.
+CERSA MCI's solution could provide you with the means to make corrections to the process in near real-time and therefore reduce waste and rework, instead of detecting and compensating them in the post-production phase.

-CERSA, questioned many times for its experience on a solution capable of meeting this customer need, has been working with its R&D engineers for many years to come up with a truly innovative solution.
-Indeed, this device had to be able to detect continuously tiny defects on the whole circumference of fine wires on high speed lines.
+CERSA has received many requests, based on its experience, for a solution capable of meeting this customer need, and has been working with its R&D engineers for many years to come up with a truly innovative solution.
+Indeed, this device had to be able to continuously detect minutes defects over the whole circumference of fine wires on high-speed lines.
 CERSA's answer is SQM (Surface Quality Measurement).
 After having undergone numerous validation tests at its customers' premises, it is now available on the market for the detection, analysis, characterization of surface defects of fine wires.

-A patent technology which works like a ring camera around the circumference of the wire.
-A powerful real-time signal computing combined with fast sensors, analyse the surface and reconstruct the image of the surface, which is then displayed in 2D.
-Depending on the detection parameters set by the operator, alarms are generated when defects are considered to be faults.
+A patented technology, it works like a ring camera around the circumference of the wire.
+Powerful, real time signal computing, combined with fast sensors, to analyze the surface and reconstruct the image of the surface, which is then displayed in 2D.
+Depending on the detection parameters set by the technician, alarms are generated when defects are deemed to be faults.
 The image of the defect can then be displayed on the PC screen for further analysis.
 The CIM Prod software also offers many features for statistical analysis of defects.

-A complete solution at the service of the customer for the continuous improvement of its manufacturing process.
+This is a complete solution to benefit our customers for the continuous improvement of their manufacturing process.